curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Both types of accounts have an ether balance.

+Transactions can be fired from from both types of accounts, though contracts only fire transactions in response to other transactions that they have received.
+Therefore, all action on ethereum block chain are set in motion by transactions fired from externally controlled accounts.

-The simplest transactions are then ether transfer transactions.
+The simplest transactions are ether transfer transactions.
 But before we go into that you should read up on [accounts](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts) and perhaps on [mining](https://github.com/ethereum/go-ethereum/wiki/Mining).

 ### Ether transfer transactions

 Assuming the account you are using as sender has sufficient funds, sending ether couldn't be easier.
 Which is also why you should probably be careful with this!
-You have been warned!
+You have been warned.

 ```js
 eth.sendTransaction({from: '0x036a03fc47084741f83938296a1c8ef67f6e34fa', to: '0xa8ade7feab1ece71446bed25fa0cf6745c19c3d5', value: web3.toWei(1, "ether")})